 However, Texas also allows for a spouse to file for fault-based divorce.
 The primary grounds include:

-To learn more about filing for divorce in Texas, contact our firm today.
+To learn more about filing for divorce in Texas, contact a divorce attorney in San Antonio, TX today.

 Though we will strive to help you finalize your divorce through mediation, arbitration, or some other form of alternative dispute resolution, we believe that no one should feel pressured to accept a less-than-ideal settlement.
 We recognize that sometimes, litigation is necessary.
 Should we feel that taking your case to the courtroom will yield better results, we are always prepared to do so.